-During the period covered by this report, there has not been the opportunity for us to be engaged in any policy development or education with the municipality.
+During the period covered by this report, one education and training session - an 'Ethics and Integrity Refresher - was held with Members of Council and senior staff.
+There has not been the opportunity for us to be engaged in any policy development.